oci-hpc/oci-hpc-runbook-parabricks/Documentation/ResourceManager.md

 Once your job has completed successfully in Resource Manager, you can find the Public IP Addresses for the GPU node and the Private Key on the lower left menu under **Outputs**.
 Copy the Private Key onto your local machine, change the permissions of the key and login to the instance:

 ```
-chmod 400 /home/user/key
+chmod 600 /home/user/key
 ssh -i /home/user/key opc@ipaddress
 ```

-Once logged into your GPU node, you can run Gromacs from /mnt/block.
-Refer to the README.md file for specific commands on how to run Gromacs on your GPU instance.
+Once logged into your GPU node, you can run Parabricks from /mnt/block.
+Refer to the README.md file for specific commands on how to run Parabricks on your GPU instance.